Before you start, learn about the programs

 • be unlisted (or will be delisted within 12 months if a VCLP investment)

-• in the case of holding companies, partnerships must ensure the ultimate investee meets the investment requirements.
+• in the case of holding companies, partnerships must ensure the target investee meets the investment requirements.

 ESVCLPs must also comply with the approved investment plan and make investments into businesses that are in the early stage of development.
 This can be: